JonathanMitchell1234/ReactRouter/README.md

-Simple example of React Router created with Create-React-App and ReactRouter
+Simple example of functioning React Router created with Create-React-App and ReactRouter